dSunny90/SendingState/README.md

 }
 ```

-- **One-way binding from logic to view** – ViewModel updates the view, not the other way around
+#### Benefits:

-- **No retained or leaked state in the view** – View remains stateless and passive
+- View models control updates without modifying UI internals
-- **Easy to compose and replace view logic** – ViewModel controls flow without modifying UI internals
+- No retained or leaked state in views

-Let the code guide you — just follow me.
+- Easy to compose and swap view logic

 ---